danny-vo/pex-web-backend-technical-challenge/README.md

 As a state caching solution I used `redis` alongside [go-redis](https://github.com/go-redis/redis) to interface with the database.
 We only needed to store a single value from our application to restore state so there was no need for something more complicated such as PostgreSQL or Cassandra.

-Additionally since `redis` stores using in memory, it is not limited by disk I/O which would assist with the theme of being as performant as possible
+Additionally since `redis` stores using in memory, it is not limited by disk I/O which would assist with the theme of being as performant as possible.

 ### Fault Tolerance and Recovery